 College of Liberal Arts and Sciences students with a declared major are advised by professional staff advisors after completing 24 semester hours (s.h.) of credit.
 For more information or to find your advisor, visit the CLAS Advising Network.

 All first-semester students and students who have not yet completed 24 s.h. are advised in the Academic Advising Center.
 Please contact the center to declare a major and/or receive authorization to register for classes.
 The center’s team of advisors specializes in transitioning students to academic and student life at Iowa, and help each student plan for a successful academic start at Iowa.

 Nevertheless, the Classics faculty are very eager to help incoming and first-semester student who have an interest in declaring a Classical Languages or Ancient Civilization major.
 If you wish to pursue a future in ancient Mediterranean languages, history, or archaeology please contact the Director of Undergraduate Studies for Classics to receive assistance when planning coursework, even in your freshman year.

-Academic advising questions for Classics students who have earned 24 semester hours or more can be directed to either:
+Academic advising questions for Classics students who have earned 24 semester hours or more can be directed to:

-Our departmental advisors can help you with the following:
+Our departmental advisor can help you with the following: